shirinbr/2017-Fall-Mini-Hackathon/README.md

 ## UBC Scientific Software Seminar

+The UBC Scientific Software Seminar is inspired by [Software Carpentry](https://software-carpentry.org/) and its goal is to help students, graduates, fellows and faculty at UBC develop software skills for science.

 ### Fall 2017: Kaggle Competition Mini Hackathon

 Let's get together and hack on some Kaggle competitions!
 Join the [UBCS3 mailing list](https://survey.ubc.ca/s/ubcs3-mailing-list/) to get updates.